MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 1. On LON-CL1, select the Windows PowerShell icon on the taskbar that you left open from a prior lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.

-2. Your PowerShell session should still be connected to Microsoft Graph PowerShell from the prior lab.
+2. Your PowerShell session should still be connected to Microsoft Graph PowerShell from the prior lab in which you recovered a deleted group using PowerShell.
 However, if you previously closed PowerShell and just reopened it, then import the Microsoft.Graph.Identity.DirectoryManagement sub-module using the steps from the prior lab exercise.

 3. To perform Microsoft 365 user maintenance tasks in Microsoft Graph PowerShell, you must first import the Microsoft.Graph.Users sub-module and request Read/Write permissions.
 To import this sub-module, type the following command at the command prompt and then press Enter:   <br/>

 		Import-Module Microsoft.Graph.Users

 4. In the earlier lab exercise, you connected to Microsoft Graph and requested "Directory.ReadWrite.All" permissions to run the cmdlets that restored the deleted group.
-To update User and role objects in this task, Holly must now request Read/Write permissions for these objects.
+To update User and role objects in this task, Holly must now request Read/Write permissions for each object.
 To request these permissions, type the following command at the command prompt and then press Enter:  <br/>

 		Connect-MgGraph -Scopes 'User.ReadWrite.All', 'RoleManagement.ReadWrite.Directory'